maitreverge/minishell_101/ressources/maitreverge/valgrind_readline/README.md

 ### STEP 2 : Using a Valgrind Suppression File

-Now that you created your file `valgrind.supp`, you need to adress this file to `valgrind` with a special flags which is
+Now that you created your file `valgrind.supp`, you need to adress this file to `valgrind` with a special flags which is :

 ``` bash
 valgrind --suppressions=valgrind.supp ./minishell
 ```

+> [!NOTE]
+> If your valgrind suppression file is called `foo`, the command should be `valgrind --suppressions=foo ./minishell`.

 Here is the valgrind output this time :
 ``` python
 ==44683== HEAP SUMMARY: